 - the Dyrham Anstees and the Stoke Gifford Ansteys are both part of the South Gloucestershire Anstey pedigree;

-- the South Gloucestershire Ansteys are a sub-branch of the South West Peninsula Ansteys;
+- the South Gloucestershire Ansteys are a sub-branch of the Dulverton Ansteys;

-- the South West Peninsula Ansteys are a sub-branch of the Cambridgeshire Ansteys of the 1400s and early 1500s;
+- the Dulverton Ansteys are a sub-branch of the Cambridgeshire Ansteys of the 1400s and early 1500s; and

 All of the above pedigrees/sub-branches have been thoroughly researched by me and my great granduncle Tom; many other Anstey sub-branches are known in similar detail.
 Hopefully over time, all of this ‘Anstey’ sub-branch knowledge can be centralised in this project and the Anstey family jigsaw can become ever more complete.